Feuerlabs/exosense_specs/doc/exodm.md

             ],
             "yang-specification": "",
             "configuration-container": "",
-            "api-container": "",
             "image": ""
         }
     }

 **Upload a package, with a software image**<br>This command uploads a package software image and the associated meta data to the Exosense Server.Once the package has been uploaded, it can be added to device types that supports it through the [exodm:add-package-to-device-type] command, and then installed on actual devices through the [exodm:install-package] command.<br><br>If the given package is an upgrade, all existing packages that this package can perform an upgrade on can be listed by the upgrade-from-packages argument.
 Upgrade packages can be installed on a device through the [exodm:upgrade-package] <br><br>If the given package needs other packages installed on a device before itself can be installed, the list of the required packages can be listed in the prerequisite-packages argument. <br><br>When [exodm:install-package] command is called, the server will check its device database to ensure that the prerequisite packages are already installed.
 If this is not the case, and recursive-dependency-resolve installation has not been selected, an error will be returned.
-If recursive installation has been selected for the command, all dependency packages will be resolved recursively and transmitted with the package given in package-name to the device.  <br><br>If a package has functions that can be remotely invoked on a device from the Exosense Server, the API of those RPCs is specified by the yang module and container given in the yang-specification and api-container arguments.
-Once the package has been installed on a device, a user with access to an RPC given in the yang container can call the function on the device through the JSON-RPC interface on the Exosense Server.
+If recursive installation has been selected for the command, all dependency packages will be resolved recursively and transmitted with the package given in package-name to the device.  <br><br>If a package has functions that can be remotely invoked on a device from the Exosense Server, the API of those RPCs is specified by the yang module given in the yang-specification argument.
+Please note that all yang
+RPC definitions are global and cannot be hosted in a container.
+Once the package has been installed on a device, a user with access to an RPC given in the yang module can call the function on the device through the JSON-RPC interface on the Exosense Server.
 The server will store the call and forward it to the device once it comes online.
-The result of the executed function will be transported back from the device to the backend server through a notification sent to the device callback URL and the callback URL of any device groups that the device is a member of. <br><br>In order for a package RPC to be executed via a JSON-RPC call, a user must be assigned to a role with execution rights to the RPC.
+The result of the executed function will be transported back from the device to the backend server through a notification sent to the device callback URL and the callback URL of any device groups that the device is a member of. <br><br>Please note that any RPCs defined in the yang module tied to a package must have a "uses exo:std-request" line in it to include transaction elements used by the Exosense Server to route the RPC to the correct device.
+See [exo:std-request] for details.<br><br>In order for a package RPC to be executed via a JSON-RPC call, a user must be assigned to a role with execution rights to the RPC.
 A role is given execution rights to a specific RPC in a package created in an account through the [exodm:add-role-execution-permission] call.
 Users can then be added to the role through the [exodm:add-user-to-role] the <br><br>If a package has configuration data that can be remotely updated from the Exosense Server, the structure of that data is also specified in the yang module given by the yang-specification argument.
 The container hosting the configuration data structure is given in the configuration-container argument. <br><br>The configuration data for a package can be set for a package, once it has been installed on a device, through the [exodm:update-package-configuration] command.

 #### descriptions
 <dl><dt>account</dt>
 <dd>The account, accessible by the authorizing user, that will own the package.
 If no account is given, the authorizing user assumes to have access to only one account, which will be used.
 If no account is given, and the user has access to multiple accounts, an error is returned. (<b>type:</b> string; [<em>mandatory: false</em>])</dd>
-<dt>api-container</dt>
-<dd>Container within the Yang specification that has the RPC API definition. (<b>type:</b> string; [<em>mandatory: false</em>])</dd>
 <dt>configuration-container</dt>
 <dd>Container within the Yang specification that has the configuration data definition. (<b>type:</b> string; [<em>mandatory: false</em>])</dd>
 <dt>image</dt>